TEXT-S&P summary: Interxion Holding N.V.

 Outlook

-The stable outlook reflects our view that Interxion will continue to benefitfrom increased demand for data center capacity, resulting in sustained capacity utilization rates and strong growth in revenues and EBITDA.
-This should enable the group to maintain adjusted debt to EBITDA of less than 5x over the next 12 months, in our opinion.
-The stable outlook also factors in Interxion’s maintenance of adequate liquidity despite high planned expansionary capex.
+The stable outlook reflects our view that Interxion will continue to benefit from increased demand for data center capacity, resulting in sustained utilization rates and strong growth in revenues and EBITDA.
+This should enable the group to maintain adjusted gross debt to EBITDA of less than 5x over the next 12 months, in our opinion.
+The stable outlook also factors in Interxion’s maintenance of “adequate” liquidity despite significant levels of planned expansionary capex.

-We could lower the ratings if Interxion’s liquidity weakens in the absence of proactive financing or if pricing pressures erode EBITDA such that the group’s adjusted leverage ratio increased to more than 5x, while reducing its FFO in absolute terms.
+We could lower the ratings if liquidity were to weaken due to a lack of proactive financing or if pricing pressures were to erode EBITDA such that Interxion’s adjusted gross leverage ratio increased to more than 5x, while reducing FFO generation.
 Pricing pressures could arise due to falling capacity utilization rates or shifts in the supply-demand dynamics for data centers in the group’s key markets.

-The potential for an upgrade of Interxion is limited, in our view, given that we anticipate significant negative FOCF generation through 2014 at least, but this remains highly dependent on the level and timing of expansionary capex.
+The potential for an upgrade is limited, in our view, given that we anticipate significant negative FOCF generation over the medium term, but this remains highly dependent on the level and timing of expansionary capex.
 Over time, however, we could consider a positive rating action if Interxion were to approach sustainable positive free cash flow while adjusted leverage remained in the range of 3.5x-4.0x on a sustainable basis.
-Additionally, an upgrade would hinge on liquidity remaining adequate.
+Additionally, an upgrade would depend on liquidity remaining “adequate.”

 Related Criteria And Research